nuriel77/iri-playbook/docs/post-installation.rst

 Removing Neighbors
 ^^^^^^^^^^^^^^^^^^
-To remove one or more neighbors use the following syntax:
+To remove one or more neighbors we use the ``-r`` option and specify the neighbors using ``-n neighbors-address`` once or multiple times, e.g:

 .. code:: bash